LeCadavrExquis/Dokumed/PROJECT_app.md

 - Statistics and insights
 - Data export and backup
   - Export selected medical records, associated measurements (grouped by description into separate CSVs), and attached files into a single ZIP archive.
+  - Option to send the exported ZIP archive via email after successful export.
+- User Profile Management
+  - Add and edit personal medical information: height, weight, blood type, illnesses, medications, allergies.
+  - Store emergency contact information (name and phone number).
+  - Record organ donor status.
+  - Profile data is stored securely using SharedPreferences.
+  - Allow users to set reminders for medications, including time, medication name, and dosage.
+- **Onboarding Carousel**:
+  - Displayed on the first app launch.
+  - Informs the user about the app's purpose and main features.
+  - Guides the user through setting up a mandatory PIN for app security.
+  - Optionally allows the user to input initial profile information (can be skipped).
+- **Cloud Synchronization (WebDAV)**:
+  - Users can configure WebDAV server credentials (URL, username, password) in the Profile screen.
+  - Synchronization is optional and independent of local storage.
+  - Medical records are exported in CSV format.
+  - Profile information is exported in JSON format (using Kotlinx Serialization).
+  - Attached files associated with medical records are also synced.

 ## Architecture
 The app follows the MVVM (Model-View-ViewModel) architecture pattern with repository abstractions: